-Doocy confronts Psaki about American mom stuck in Afghanistan
+Psaki reacts to pushback over claim no Americans 'stranded' in Afghanistan, despite mom's plea

 "If we are not in touch with this individual, give me their contact information and we will get in touch with them," Psaki said.

-Doocy then continued to point out that the woman was stranded in Afghanistan, pushing Psaki to provide another word for the situation facing the woman.
+Doocy then continued to point out that the woman was "stranded" in Afghanistan, pushing Psaki to provide another word for the situation facing the woman.

 CLICK HERE TO GET THE FOX NEWS APP